Myosotis alpestris F.W.Schmidt

 Bloom Time: Spring and early summer

-Myosotis alpestris is a hardy biennial or short-lived perennial with mid-green, lance shaped leaves and bright blue flowers.
-The flowers have yellow centers and are produced over a long period during spring and early summer.
-It is the county flower of Westmorland in the United Kingdom and the state flower of Alaska.
+Myosotis alpestris is a hardy biennial or short-lived perennial with mid-green lance-shaped leaves and bright blue flowers with yellow centers.
+The flowers are produced over a long period during spring and early summer.
+This species is the county flower of Westmorland in the United Kingdom and the state flower of Alaska.

 USDA Hardiness Zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 Place Forget-Me-Not in a south or east-facing window where they receive full or partial sunlight.

 Water the soil deeply when its top 3 inches (7.5 cm) feels dry to your touch, watering until the water drips through the bottom of the pots.
 Don't allow the plants to stand in water.
 Reduce watering to about once or twice each month in winter while the plants are dormant.
 Resume regular watering in spring.